MCU tentpole incoming…

 As Feige himself explained, “the conventional wisdom around town was that Spider-Man, the X-Men and the Fantastic Four were the only Marvel characters worth owning.
 But we had other characters that we’d just got back in-house that we thought could support a healthy franchise on their own.
 Iron Man was cool!
 Thor was cool!
 Captain America was cool!
 We thought we could make good stand-alone movies with those characters, and help build Marvel as a brand.”

 That resulted in 2008’s Iron Man, the official beginning of the MCU.
-That film benefited in part from a distinctive director, chosen first because he was a fan of the character but also because he directorial style matched the character’s strengths.
-Jon Favreau embraces an improvisational style with a focus on dialogue, which fit both Downey’s movie-star persona and the fast-talking media-savvy take on Tony Stark…
+That film benefited in part from a distinctive director, chosen first because he was a fan of the character but also because his filmmaking style matched the character’s strengths.
+Jon Favreau embraces an improvisational approach with a focus on dialogue, which fit both Downey’s movie-star persona and the fast-talking media-savvy take on Tony Stark…

 The MCU’s other early solo offerings followed the same pattern.
 Joe Johnston’s love of 30s-style pulp – visible in efforts like The Rocketeer – made an ideal fit for Captain America…

 …while Kenneth Branagh’s Shakespearean background worked perfectly with Thor’s concepts of political machinations among noble families.

 Even the flawed The Incredible Hulk stemmed from Louis Leterrier, whose earlier films emphasized the paranoid man-on-the-run notions that fit Bruce Banner (and his green-skinned alter-ego) to a “t”.
 These early MCU projects found directors that matched the project, rather than expecting the project to bend to the directors’ will.
 Each character had a lane.
 Each character had a flavor.
 And that paid huge dividends later in the MCU’s development.